Bbakac/album-management-system/README.md

 ## Features

-- Create new albums with details including album number, type, artist information, album name, price, and whether it's local (`yerli`).
+- Create new albums with details including album number, type, artist information, album name, price, and whether it's local.
 - Edit existing albums and update all fields.
 - View a list of all albums.
 - Delete albums.